ArborVote/docs/docs/introduction.md

 <link rel="stylesheet" href={useBaseUrl("katex/katex.min.css")} />

-ArborVote is a module for rational decision-making based on arguments that can be used in DAPPs and DAOs.
+ArborVote is a module for rational decision-making based on arguments that can be used in DApps and DAOs.

 Decision-making based on arguments is unpopular because of the bureaucratic overhead connected to it.
 The centralized online platform [kialo.com](https://www.kialo.com/) overcame this issue and keeps debates rational,